bmellink/IBusBM/README.md

   // initialize serial 0 port for debug messages on your PC Serial.begin(115200);

-  // iBUS servo connected to RX of serial1 port IBusServo.begin(Serial1);
+  // iBUS servo signal from receiver connected to RX of serial1 port IBusServo.begin(Serial1);
+  // The default RX/TX pins for Serial1 on ESP32 boards are pins 9/10 and they are often not
+  // exposed on the printed circuit board.
+You can change the pin number by replacing the line above with:
+  // IBusServo.begin(Serial1, 1, 21, 22);

-  // iBUS sensor connected to RX + TX of serial2 port (1N4148 diode included in TX line - cathode connected to TX) IBusSensor.begin(Serial2);
+  // iBUS sensor signal pins from receiver connected to RX + TX of serial2 port
+  // (1N4148 diode included in TX line - cathode connected to TX) IBusSensor.begin(Serial2);

   Serial.println("Start iBUS");